iocafe/iocafe-doc/source/get-started/start-steps/200516-build-and-test-iocom-examples-on-pc.rst

 output that they start communication.
 Both examples are in /coderoot/iocom/examples directory.

-Visualize with ispy
+Visualize with glass
 *******************
-The ispy can be used to connect to frank example to provide simple UI.
-It is started by ispy.sh or ispy.bat in /coderoot/iocom/extensions/iocompython/examples/ispy directory.
-It is Python program and requires Kivy library.
+The glass user interface can be used to connect iocom apps to provide simple UI.

-200516, updated 19.5.2020/pekka
+200516, updated 28.2.2026/pekka